 The important thing is to keep both elements of the relationship to the fore, rather than fluctuating from one to the other according to circumstances — dismaying first the Chinese leaders and then the human rights activists and victims of China’s abuses.

-The US doesn’t have the leverage to actually make a stance for Tibetan autonomy.
+America doesn’t have the leverage to actually make a stance for Tibetan autonomy.
 To “pretend that it did would simply be counterproductive,” according to the British newspaper.

 At his blog, Thomas Barnett, author of Great Powers: America and the World after Bush (2009), agrees and he adds that this pestering “won’t get us any respect from the Chinese, much less flexibility.”